Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Degree and inertia degree of a morphism of stacks

-as each morphism occurring on the right is representable.
-In the special case of a separated dominant morphism of finite type qcqs integral Deligne--Mumford algebraic stacks, our definition recovers Vistoli's definition \cite[Def.~1.15]{Vistoli} (note however that for Vistoli, ``representable'' means ``strongly representable'').
-A similar argument to \cite[Lem.~1.16]{Vistoli} shows that this definition is independent of the above choices, and that given finitely presented Deligne--Mumford morphisms $X \to Y$ and $Y \to Z$ of qcqs stacks with $Z$ integral, we have the multiplicative property
+In the special case of a separated dominant morphism of finite type qcqs integral Deligne--Mumford stacks, our definition recovers Vistoli's definition \cite[Def.~1.15]{Vistoli}.
+A similar argument to \cite[Lem.~1.16]{Vistoli} shows that this definition is independent of our choices, and that given finitely presented Deligne--Mumford morphisms $X \to Y$ and $Y \to Z$ of reduced qcqs stacks with $Y$ and $Z$ integral, we have the multiplicative property

+Note that the degree is preserved along any smooth dominant base change from an integral scheme.